TIBCOSoftware/mashling/docs/web/content/development/recipes/recipe_tutorial.md

 }
 ```

+The services section above illustrates 3 different types of service suported.
-The first two services invoke a flogo flow to execute the pet store backend API.
+The first service which handles the GET request invokes https endpoint directly.
+The second service invokes a flogo flow to execute the pet store backend API to handle the PUT request.
 InvalidAnimal service executes a javascript service to produce a message that the request is invalid.
 This avoids invoking the backend API if the request is invalid.

 Save the recipe file created and validate it with mashling-cli in a terminal:
 ```